keith-dev/openbsd/src/distrib/sparc/install.md

 	fi
 	cat << __congratulations_1

 CONGRATULATIONS!
-You have successfully $what NetBSD!
+You have successfully $what OpenBSD!
 To boot the installed system, enter halt at the command prompt.
 Once the system has halted, reset the machine and boot from the disk.